dgoffredo/stag/CREDIT.md

 Images
 ------
-The mascot image for this respository is "Deer by parkjisun from the Noun Project," which is released under the Attribution 3.0 Unported license, and was accessed on May 13, 2018.
+The mascot image for this respository is "Deer by parkjisun from the Noun Project," which is released under the Creative Commons Attribution 3.0 Unported license, and was accessed on May 13, 2018.